Theory of Operation

 |******|********|******|******|

-The Response ID=4 SDSIO_CMD_READ provides the data read from an SDS data file on the Host computer.
-Size is the Data size in bytes that was read and Status with nonzero = end of stream, else 0.
+The Response with ID = 4 (SDSIO_CMD_READ) provides the data read from an SDS data file on the host computer.
+Size specifies the size of Data in bytes that was read and Status with nonzero = end of stream, else 0.

 | WORD | WORD | WORD | WORD |++++++|